-The WIPP site is located in Eddy County in Southeastern New Mexico.
+The WIPP site is located in Eddy County in southeastern New Mexico.
 The site is 26 miles east of Carlsbad, New Mexico, in a region known as the Los Medaños, which represents the initial intergradation between the Llano Estacado and the Chihuahuan Desert.
 This region displays an exceptional diversity of plant and animal inhabitants.

 Geographically, the region is regarded as a relatively flat, sparsely inhabited plateau with little surface water.
 Demographically, there are less than 30 residents at various locations within 10 miles of the central point of the WIPP site.
-The majority of the local population within 50 miles of WIPP is concentrated in and around the communities of Carlsbad, Lovington, Hobbs, Eunice, Jal, Loving, and Artesia, New Mexico.
+The majority of the local population within 50 miles of the WIPP is concentrated in and around the communities of Carlsbad, Lovington, Hobbs, Eunice, Jal, Loving, and Artesia, New Mexico.
 The nearest community is the village of Loving, New Mexico, 18 miles west-southwest of WIPP.

-The population of Loving increased from an estimated 1,326 in 2000 to 1,413 in 2010.
+The population of Loving increased from 1,326 (2000 census) to 1,413 (2010 census).
+At the time of finalizing this reprint, the population is estimated to be 1,372 for 2020.
 The nearest major population center is the city of Carlsbad, New Mexico, 26 miles west of the WIPP site.
-The population of Carlsbad has increased from an estimated 25,625 in 2000 to an estimated 26,138 in 2010.
+The population of Carlsbad increased from 25,625 (2000 census) to 26,138 (2010 census).
+The 2020 census data indicates the population of Carlsbad at 32,238.
 The permanent population within 10 miles of the WIPP site is associated with ranching.
-The transient population within 10 miles of WIPP is associated with ranching, oil and gas exploration/production, and potash mining.
+The transient population within 10 miles of the WIPP is associated with ranching, oil and gas exploration/production, and potash mining.
 The region is popular for recreation, providing opportunities for hunting, camping, hiking, and bird watching.